 The establishment of procedures to communicate information regarding troubled insurers with other state insurance departments

-The participation on joint examinations of insurers
+The participation on joint examinations of insurers, when appropriate

-The assignment of specific regulatory tasks to respective state insurance departments in order to achieve efficiency and effectiveness in regulatory efforts and to share personnel resources and expertise
+The assignment of specific regulatory tasks to respective state insurance departments and/or other jurisdictions in order to achieve efficiency and effectiveness in regulatory efforts and to share personnel resources and expertise

-The establishment of a task force consisting of personnel from various state insurance departments to carry out coordinated activities
+In the case of troubled or potentially troubled insurance groups, the establishment of a task force or crisis management group consisting of personnel from various state insurance departments and/or international jurisdictions to carry out coordinated activities

 Coordination and communication of insurance holding company system analysis

+If significant concerns are identified related to the IAIG’s current or prospective solvency, whether due to legal entity or group-wide risks, the group-wide supervisor should determine whether additional supervisory measures as outlined in Model #440 should be implemented.
+Model #440 provides the group-wide supervisor the authority to obtain the information necessary and appropriate to assess enterprise risk.
+In addition, Model #440 provides for coordination, through the authority of the regulatory officials of the jurisdictions where members of the IAIG are domiciled, to compel the development and implementation of reasonable measures designed to ensure that the IAIG is able to timely recognize and mitigate enterprise risks to members of the IAIG that are engaged in the business of insurance.

-The concept of lead state/group-wide supervision is not intended to relinquish the authority of any state, nor is it intended to increase any state’s statutory authority or to put any state at a disadvantage.
-It is intended to facilitate efficiencies when one state coordinates the regulatory processes of all states involved.
-Nevertheless, the lead state should coordinate with non-lead states on all regulatory items that affect the group, or multiple legal entities contained in the group, to make it clear which state is responsible for activities and reduce regulatory duplication.
+The concept of lead state/group-wide supervision is not intended to relinquish the authority of any state or jurisdiction, nor is it intended to increase any state or jurisdiction’s statutory authority or to put any state or jurisdiction at a disadvantage.
+It is intended to facilitate efficiencies when one state coordinates the regulatory processes of all states and/or jurisdictions involved.
+Nevertheless, the lead state/group-wide supervisor should coordinate with non-lead states and/or other jurisdictions on all regulatory items that affect the group, or multiple legal entities contained in the group, to make it clear which state is responsible for activities and reduce regulatory duplication.

 Procedures for Determining the Lead State

-The ultimate decision of the lead state is up to the domestic state insurance regulators of the group where a majority of such domestic states must agree to the decision.
+Insurance holding company systems with more than one U.S. insurance legal entity are deemed U.S. insurance groups and assigned NAIC group codes (see section VI.K for more information on group code assignment).
+For U.S. insurance groups with insurance entities domiciled in more than one U.S. state/jurisdiction, a lead state is selected to oversee the group.
+The ultimate decision of who should function as the lead state is up to the domestic state insurance regulators of the group where a majority of such domestic states must agree to the decision.
 However, in practice, it has generally occurred through a consensus decision.
 The determination of a lead state is affected by the following factors:

 The state with the insurer/affiliate with largest direct written premiums